 Areas of Focus

-Karen J. Nolan, PhD, directs the Acquired Brain Injury Mobility Laboratory, part of the Center for Mobility and Rehabilitation Engineering Research where she is also associate director at Kessler Foundation.
-The Lab's research focuses on improving neurophysiological and functional motor recovery through robotic, orthotic, and clinical interventions.
-Researchers here also identify how the central nervous system recovers after acute and chronic brain injury.
-The team’s research crosses the boundaries of biomechanics, neuroscience, physiology, and rehabilitation medicine while gaining knowledge on the impact of motor function impairments on real-world outcomes.
-The team also conducts multi-site, randomized clinical trials for individuals with mobility impairments after stroke and traumatic brain injury.
+Karen J. Nolan, PhD, directs the Acquired Brain Injury Mobility Laboratory within Kessler Foundation's Center for Mobility and Rehabilitation Engineering Research, where she is associate director.
+The Lab's research aims to improve neurophysiological and functional motor recovery through robotic, orthotic, and clinical interventions.
+Researchers in the lab also explore how the central nervous system recovers after both acute and chronic brain injury.
+Their work spans biomechanics, neuroscience, physiology, and rehabilitation medicine, deepening understanding of how motor function impairments affect real-world outcomes.
+The team also conducts multi-site, randomized clinical trials for individuals with mobility impairments following stroke and traumatic brain injury.

-Research is funded by the National Institutes of Health (NIH), U.S. Department of Defense Congressionally Directed Medical Research Programs (CDMRP), New Jersey Health Foundation, and industry sponsors.
+U.S. Department of Defense Congressionally Directed Medical Research Programs